MetPX/sarracenia/doc/Dev.rst

 -----------

-Development occurs on the master branch, which may be in any state at any given time, and should note be relied upon.
+Development occurs on the master branch, which may be in any state at any given time, and should not be relied upon.
 From time to time releases are tagged, and maintenance results in a branch.
 Releases are classified as follows:

 Alpha